turtlepod/genbu/README.md

 ### Custom Header Image:

-Genbu have custom background header feature you can set custom header image via WP Customize or header settings page.
+Genbu have custom header feature you can set custom header image via WP Customize or header settings page.
 * **As banner image**: when displaying the header text, the header image will be used as banner image below site title and description.
 * **As logo**: when not using header text, header image will be used as logo.